+COMMUNICABLE DISEASES:

-COMMUNICABLE DISEASES The school will observe recommendations of the Illinois Department of Public Health regarding communicable diseases.
+The school will observe recommendations of the Illinois Department of Public Health regarding communicable diseases.

-- 1. Parents are required to notify the school nurse if they suspect their child has a communicable disease. - 2.
+- 1. Parents are required to notify the school nurse if they suspect their student has a communicable disease. - 2.
 In certain cases, students with a communicable disease may be excluded from school or sent home from school following notification of the parent or guardian. - 3.
 A student excluded because of a communicable disease will be permitted to return to school only when the parent or guardian brings to the school a letter from the student's doctor stating that the student is no longer contagious or at risk of spreading the communicable disease.

-HEAD LICE
+HEAD LICE:

-- 1. Parents are asked to notify the school nurse. if they suspect their child has head lice or been exposed to head lice.
-Parents of Infested students will be notified by the school nurse prior to the end of the school day. - 2.
-The school nurse will provide written instructions to parent/guardian regarding appropriate treatment for the infestation.
+- 1. Parents are asked to notify the school nurse if they suspect their student has head lice or been exposed to head lice.
+Parents of infested students will be notified by the school nurse prior to the end of the school day. - 2.
+The school nurse will provide written instructions to parent/guardian regarding appropriate treatment for the infestation. - 3.
+Students will be examined by the school nurse after initial lice treatment and then again 7-10 days later. - 4.
+Please contact the building nurse if you have guestions and or concerns.